fireundubh/playwithfire/kingdomcome.md

 Section | Description
 :--- | :---
-[Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, excluding common and average items
+[All Equipment](kingdomcome/equipment) | A database of all equipment, including locations [Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, including locations

 ## Tools